-- Sometimes older babies (Nine months or older) just decide to wean themselves.
+- Sometimes older babies decide to wean themselves.
 I had three babies wean before they were a year old.
 They were ready, but I wasn’t.
 A baby who consistently bites every time you try to nurse him, in spite of trying all the above suggestions, may be telling you that he is done with nursing.
 Babies younger than nine months will rarely wean themselves.
 There is very little you can do if a baby decides to wean, because it is just about impossible to make a baby nurse if he really doesn’t want to.
 I suggest that with babies of any age, (but especially those twelve months or younger) you try to encourage them to continue breastfeeding because of the many nutritional, emotional, and immunological benefits.
-Sometimes a baby who is not feeling well, whose mouth is sore due to teething or thrush, or who is emotionally upset over something will temporarily wean (see article on “Nursing Strikes‘) but this is rarely permanent.
+Sometimes a baby who is not feeling well, whose mouth is sore due to teething or thrush, or who is emotionally upset over something will temporarily refuse to nurse, but this is rarely permanent.
 If, in spite of all your best efforts to keep him nursing, your baby decides to wean, you can feel good about the time he did nurse, and know that he chose to end the nursing relationship when he was ready to move on to the next developmental stage.
-For more information about weaning, see the article “Weaning“.

 Anne Smith, IBCLC

 *Please ‘Pay it Forward’!*I